diegogb/3D_Synthesis_based_on_Fine-grained_Parts/README.md

 **Gonzalez D. and van Kaick Oliver.
 "3D Synthesis of Man-made Objects based on Fine-grained Parts".
 Computers & Graphics, Special Issue on Shape Modeling International SMI.
 2018.
 In Press.**

-Please cite our publication if you use our code and/or for your own project.
+Please cite our publication if you use our code.

 *********
 **GENERAL INFORMATION:**